 Hard parts will especially enhance curls, notes Ortiz.
 "The clean definition between the part and the fade pushes the curls up and contains them in a manageable section of the head.
 To achieve this look, start with damp hair and add a curl cream or gel to hold the curl as it dries."
 Oribe Curl Gelée ($44) is a great product for this.

 Here's a part that creates a nice illusion around the head.
-However, Brenard offers his suggestions on how to modify it: He recommends pulling it away from the top, even by an inch.
+Which is a classic, however Brenard offers his suggestions on how to modify it: He recommends pulling it away from the top, even by an inch.
 And if you want to get more life out of the cut between barbershop visits, ask for a thinner part than pictured here.

 A hard part gives the classic quiff a bold finish.
 "This style looks like it was blown out following the part to create a little volume on either side," says Ortiz.
-"To keep the volume and texture achieved, I would use a spray wax to give the hair shine and bouncy hold."
-We recommend EVO Shebang-A-Bang Dry Spray Wax ($30).
+"To keep the volume and texture achieved, I would use a spray wax to give the hair shine and natural texture.

 A hard part gives this 1950s pompadour a modern makeover.
-"If you are leaving a bunch of hair on top like this, I advise keeping the width of the hard part minimal," says Brenard.
-"There is a nice balance created between the skin showing through at the part, then again down at the temples via a low fade."
+"If you are leaving length on top like this, I advise keeping the width of the hard part thin," says Brenard.
+"There is a nice balance created between the skin taper &l low tight fade."

 An asymmetrical part that exists purely for style cannot be beat.
 "This clean, diagonal line achieves such a retro individual look that is suitable [for everything] from a high fade to a flat top," says Ortiz.